Onfido logo home page

 The Onfido SDKs also allow for the selection of a specific custom language for locales that Onfido does not currently support.

-You need to provide custom translations and the relevant locale tag.
-Note: If a locale is not specfied the language is inferred from the device settings.
+Note: If a locale is not specified, the language is inferred from the device/browser settings.

 UI customization